After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 Key Takeaways from my journey?

 - Do one job well: MNC.
 You are often hired by an MNC to do one job and to do it well.
-This is good if you want to hone your skillsets and progress in a certain direction.
+This is good if you want to hone your skill sets and progress in a certain direction.

-- Be involved: Small Organisations/Start-ups: At small organisations and start-ups, you are expected to be hands-on, and assist in various parts (where needed) of the business.
+- Be involved: Small Organisations/Start-ups: At small organizations and start-ups, you are expected to be hands-on, and assist in various parts (where needed) of the business.
 This means you learn a lot (very fast) and build a broader entrepreneurial skillset (rather than a specific skillset).